thealonlevi/feed-code-scanner/README.md

 This completes your setup for **Feed Code Monitor**!

-## Potential Vulnerabilities on transition to PRODUCTION
+## Potential Vulnerabilities on Transition to Production

-1. scripts/text_extraction.py extracts texts from images it receives, however, it does not do it very thoroughly, and it often makes mistakes.
-   SOLUTION: Needs to be recreated in a way where it can consistently and accurately extract the embedded code.
-2. [ON-CLOUD] AWS Lambda Function postImpressionScript(serverless) makes a request for every post under every code stored in the "scanned-codes"
-   DynamoDB.
-The more posts that accumulate there, the more likely this script is to crash or cause Facebook's API to rate-limit you.
-   SOLUTION: Needs to be recreated, preferably on the server and not on the cloud, and it needs to be configured to make the requests based on the defined limits of Facebook's API, and perhaps send out the requests asynchronously(within the liimts of Facebook's API) to save time while gathering the information, as this is a long task(depending on the amount of posts).
-   ADVISE: Systematically prioritize posts to gather information for, in a case of a queue of tasks, and create a manager which manages instances which are making the requests and knows which requests to prioritize in the queue, and which to not.
+### 1. OCR Inaccuracy in `scripts/text_extraction.py`
+- **Issue**:
+  The current text extraction process is not very thorough.
+It often makes mistakes when extracting text from images, potentially leading to inaccurate or missed embedded codes.

+- **Solution**:
+  Rebuild or refactor `scripts/text_extraction.py` to ensure more robust and consistent OCR.
+This may involve:
+  - Improving preprocessing steps (e.g., image binarization, noise reduction).
+  - Exploring more advanced OCR libraries or models.
+  - Implementing error-handling and retry strategies to handle edge cases.

+---

+### 2. Potential Overload or Rate-Limiting with the AWS Lambda `postImpressionScript`
+- **Issue**:
+  The on-cloud Lambda function (`postImpressionScript`) sends requests to the Facebook API for **every** post under **every** code in the `scanned-codes` DynamoDB table.
+As the table grows, this approach can:
+  - Become time-consuming and expensive (in terms of Lambda execution time).
+  - Lead to **rate-limiting** or throttling by the Facebook API.
+  - Increase the risk of failure or partial data collection if the Lambda times out or crashes.

+- **Solution**:
+  Move this process **off** Lambda and manage it on the main server (or another suitable platform) that can:
+  - Track and respect Facebook’s API rate limits.
+  - Send requests **asynchronously** in smaller batches.
+  - Use a **queue** or job manager to prioritize and schedule these requests.

+- **Advice**:
+  - Implement a **task queue** (e.g., Celery, RQ, or a custom job manager) to handle post impression checks in an organized and prioritized manner.
+  - Ensure the system can **dynamically prioritize** certain posts or codes when resources are limited.
+  - Provide real-time or periodic monitoring of these tasks to handle failures or retries gracefully.

+---

+By addressing these vulnerabilities and recommendations, you can better prepare **Feed Code Monitor** for a production environment where scalability, reliability, and accuracy become crucial.